wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 If a social media site indexed the content it served by each post's id, what would happen when a post goes viral and many users are interacting with the single post?
-What if they indexed by user instead?
+What if they indexed by users instead?
 What could fail then, and when?

-It's crucial to poke holes at the system and preemptively think about potential failures and how to handle them, so that when something does go awry, the consequences aren't terrible.
+It's crucial to poke holes at the system and preemptively think about potential problems and how to handle them, so that when something does go awry, the consequences aren't terrible.

 Looking at life like this, I often think to myself: realistically what are all